 2.THE SECRET LIFE OF BEES by Sue Monk Kidd

-It has been six years since I read this book but what I remember most about it is 1.
-I loved it and couldn’t put it down.
-2. It was the first fictional book I read, other than the gorgeous TO KILL A MOCKINGBIRD, that featured a young motherless girl as the protagonist.
+It has been six years since I read the book but what moved me most about this little gem was its portrayal of Lily as a young motherless child attempting to come to grips with her loss and grief.
+The Secret Life Of Bees was the first fictional book I read, other than the gorgeous TO KILL A MOCKINGBIRD, to feature a young motherless girl as the protagonist.
 I loved Lily and I related to her deep musings about her dead mother.

 “My mother died…but if I brought it up, people would suddenly get interested in their hangnails and cuticles.”

 “The bag contained a pair of white cotton gloves stained the color of age.
 When I pulled them out I thought, Her very hands were inside here.”

 At times this book pierced my heart.
 How was it that Lily could articulate some of my exact thoughts?
 But this is what books do best.
 They generate feelings, enhance our lives and give us words for what we already know deep down inside.

 WILD is a beautifully written book by author Cheryl Strayed who lives here in Portland, Oregon.
 Cheryl’s memoir addresses the themes of mother loss and grief, and the challenges the author faces as a result of her mother’s death.
 I didn’t personally relate to some of the ways in which Cheryl deals with her mother’s death but I did relate to Cheryl’s enormous sense of loss.
 Everyone reacts differently in the face of grief and trauma and Cheryl’s gut-wrenching story drew me in with the first lines.
 I couldn’t put this gripping memoir down.

 “My mother used to say something that drove me nuts.
 There is a sunrise and a sunset every day and you can choose to be there for it.
 You can put yourself in the way of beauty.” -Cheryl Strayed